Graphs of curves and arcs quasi-isometric to big mapping class groups: Introduction

 There is one obvious candidate: the Cayley graph of the group, with respect to the generating set found by Mann and Rafi.
 This graph is simplicial, and is by construction quasi-isometric to the group, but it has two significant drawbacks.
 First, it has uncountably many vertices, which might limit the application of some combinatorial methods.
 Second, its a posteriori definition makes it unlikely to produce insights not available by direct examination of the group itself.

 Instead, we turn to the wealth of already-defined simplicial graphs that admit a continuous action of a big mapping class group.
-Examples include Bavard's \emph{loop graph} \cite{bavard}, Rasmussen's \emph{nonseparating curve graph} \cite{rasmussen}, the graphs of separating curves defined by Durham, Fanoni, and Vlamis \cite{dfv}, and the general curve and arc graphs defined by Aramayona, Fossas, and Parlier \cite{afp}.\footnote{Fanoni, Ghaswala, and McLeay \cite{fgm} give an interesting action of a big mapping class group on the graph of \emph{omnipresent arcs}, but this action is not continuous when the graph is given the topology of a simplicial complex.}It should be noted that each of these graphs has as its vertices some of the arcs or curves of the surface.
+Examples include Bavard's \emph{loop graph} \cite{bavard}, Rasmussen's \emph{nonseparating curve graph} \cite{rasmussen}, the graphs of separating curves defined by Durham, Fanoni, and Vlamis \cite{dfv}, and the general curve and arc graphs defined by Aramayona, Fossas, and Parlier \cite{afp}.\footnote{Fanoni, Ghaswala, and McLeay \cite{fgm} give an interesting action of a big mapping class group on the graph of \emph{omnipresent arcs}, but this action is not continuous when the graph is given the topology of a simplicial complex.}It should be noted that each of these graphs has as its vertices isotopy classes of some of the arcs or curves of the surface, and that actions on such a graph are always continuous.
 This lets us narrow our focus still further: given a big mapping class group with a well-defined quasi-isometry type, is there a simplicial graph whose vertices are arcs or curves on the underlying surface, such that the action of the group on the graph induces a quasi-isometry?

 For graphs of curves we come to a very satisfying conclusion: we define a class of \emph{translatable} surfaces---essentially, surfaces admitting a map that acts with north-south dynamics with respect to two distinct ends (see Definition \ref{shifty_def})---and an associated \emph{translatable curve graph}, and show that the mapping class group of a translatable surface is quasi-isometric to its translatable curve graph.
 What's more, we show that non-translatable surfaces do not admit such a graph of curves, except when that graph has finite diameter.
-More precisely, we prove:
+More precisely, we prove the following.

+\begin{defn} A \emph{graph whose vertices are curves} on a surface $\Sigma$ is a simplicial graph whose vertex set $V$ is a subset of the set of isotopy classes of simple closed curves on $\Sigma$.
+If $\MCG(\Sigma)$ preserves both the set $V$ and the edge relation on the graph, we call the resulting group action \emph{the action of $\MCG(\Sigma)$ on the graph}.
+Note that such an action is always continuous. \end{defn}